canriquez/100-days-of-code/r1-log.md

-##R2D23

-**Twitter:R2D23.
+##R2D25

+**Twitter:R2D25.
+Working on binary search tree challenge.
+Todo App, Finished, submitted and approved! with my coding partner @selene.
+Now next to the weather AP solo project using APIs.
+More fun to come! #100DaysOfCode #javascript #github #fullstack

+##R2D23-24

+**Twitter:R2D23-24.
 Earling morning starting with code reviews and mentee call.
+Worked on a couple of ways to solve Binary Tree height using stacks instead of recursion @microverse.
 Final step for the ToDo app working with @selene #100DaysOfCode #javascript #github #fullstack

 ##R2D22